backdrop-contrib/radix_layouts/README.md

 * Works with any Backdrop theme.
 * Easily extendable to support new layouts and new regions.

+## Installation

+1. Download or clone this repository.
+2. Extract to */layouts* such that this README.md file is at */layouts/radix_layouts/README.md*.

 ## How to override layouts

 1. To override layouts in your theme, copy the layout template (*layout-NAME.tpl.php*) from the */layouts/radix-layouts* directory and place it in your theme templates directory.